mathio/next-api/README.md

 - `DELETE /api/auth` logout (delete token and cookie)

 When you login a HTTP-only cookie will be created with auth token.

+### Singleton collections `/api/one-<collection>`

+Collections starting with `one-` are considered singletons, eg. `/api/one-config`.

+You dont need to specify `id` when retrieving or saving the item, it will always retrieve, create or update one item.

+- `GET` returns object, not array
+- `PUT` creates new or updates existing item
+- `POST` and `DELETE` are not allowed

 ## Helper methods